When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 It can be made to work with Marlin controllers but getting it to do so would require some tinkering.

-For learning Easel you have the dozens of free tutorial videos provided by Inventables and also multiple YouTubers who make Easel tutorial videos.
+For learning Easel software you have the dozens of free tutorial videos provided by Inventables and also multiple YouTubers who make Easel tutorial videos.

 Overall, this is a great All-in-one solution for beginners and hobbyists who don't want to learn multiple software for operating their CNC.